serhan-yilmaz/RoKAI/README.md

 Finally, you can use the +-7 flanking sequence as phosphosite identifiers.
 These will be mapped to the reference phosphosites provided by [PhosphositePlus](https://www.phosphosite.org/staticDownloads).
 See the script [demo_rokai_flankseq.m](demo_rokai_flankseq.m) for an example that uses this type of data.

 ### For more advanced use cases
-The easiest way to run RoKAI is through the web application (at http://rokai.io) or by modifing the provided demo files to load the input csv files instead of the sample files.
+The easiest way to run RoKAI is through the web application (at http://rokai.io) or by modifing the provided demo files to load your input files instead of the sample files.
 For more advanced cases that require an adaptation of source code (such as running RoKAI on networks other than the ones provided), you can refer to the provided [code schematic](rokai_source_code_schematic.pdf) that explains the code structure used.

 ## References
 For more information on our study: